cbm80amiga/DigiFont/README.md

 [![license-badge][]][license] ![version]  ![hit-count] [![github-issues][]][issues]

 # DigiFont

-Library for a nice, scalable 7-segment digits rendered using any Arduino GFX libraries
+A library for nice, scalable rendering of 7-segment digits using any Arduino GFX library.

 |All Styles|Style7 Variations|
 |--|--|